Brian Scott Mednick is an author, filmmaker, and stand-up comedian who graduated New York University's Tisch School of the Arts

-Over the years, he has interviewed such celebrities as talk show hosts Joy Behar and the late Alan Colmes; late former New York Governor Mario Cuomo; former Massachusetts Congressman Barney Frank; comedian-director David Steinberg; late directors Arthur Hiller (Love Story, Silver Streak), Bud Yorkin (Start the Revolution Without Me, Twice in a Lifetime), and Mel Stuart (Willy Wonka & the Chocolate Factory); producer Mace Neufeld (The Frisco Kid, The Hunt for Red October); actress Kelly LeBrock (The Woman in Red, Weird Science); late Oscar-winning actor Martin Landau (Crimes and Misdemeanors, Ed Wood); 2013 GOP New York mayoral candidate John Catsimatidis; and comedienne Marilyn Michaels.
-He twice interviewed the late former New York City Mayor Ed Koch, including doing one of the very last interviews he gave.
+Over the years, he has interviewed such celebrities as talk show hosts Joy Behar and the late Alan Colmes; late New York Governor Mario Cuomo; former Massachusetts Congressman Barney Frank; comedian-director David Steinberg; late directors Arthur Hiller (Love Story, Silver Streak), Bud Yorkin (Start the Revolution Without Me, Twice in a Lifetime), and Mel Stuart (Willy Wonka & the Chocolate Factory); producer Mace Neufeld (The Frisco Kid, The Hunt for Red October); actress Kelly LeBrock (The Woman in Red, Weird Science); late Oscar-winning actor Martin Landau (Crimes and Misdemeanors, Ed Wood); 2013 GOP New York mayoral candidate John Catsimatidis; and comedienne Marilyn Michaels.
+He twice interviewed the late New York City Mayor Ed Koch, including doing one of the very last interviews he gave.

 He has performed stand-up comedy at many New York City clubs including The Duplex and Don't Tell Mama.
 Brian's second book, an

 anthology called Drinking Games...and Other Stories, was published in 2011, and is available for purchase from Amazon.com and Barnes & Noble.
 His first novel, Unnecessary Headaches, was published in 2013, and is available from Amazon.com.